MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 File integrity monitoring uses the Microsoft Defender for Endpoint agent to collect data from machines.

-> [!Note]
-> The older method of data collection uses the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
-Support for using the MMA will end in November 2024.
-For a quick overview of the differences between new and old methods, read our [Tech Community blog](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/introducing-the-new-file-integrity-monitoring-with-defender-for/ba-p/4252051).

 - The Defender for Endpoint agent collects data from machines in accordance with the files and resources defined for file integrity monitoring.
 - Data collected by the Defender for Endpoint agent is stored for access and analysis in a Log Analytics workspace.
 - Collected file integrity monitoring data is part of the the [500 MB benefit included in Defender for Servers Plan 2](data-ingestion-benefit.md).
 - File integrity monitoring provides details about the file/resource change, including the source of the change, account details, indication of who made the changes, and information about the initiating process.

 ### Migrating to the new collection method